gurbyz/power-wheel-card/README.md

 power-wheel-card
 ====

-An intuïtive way to represent the power and energy that your home is consuming or producing.
+An intuitive way to represent the power and energy that your home is consuming or producing.
-> This component is discussed [here](https://community.home-assistant.io/t/lovelace-power-wheel-card/82374) on the Home Assistant forum.
-There's also a [wiki](https://github.com/gurbyz/custom-cards-lovelace/wiki/Before-submitting-an-issue-report) on GitHub.
+> This component is a custom card for the Lovelace UI of Home Assistant.
+The component is discussed [here](https://community.home-assistant.io/t/lovelace-power-wheel-card/82374) on the Home Assistant forum.
+There's also a [wiki](https://github.com/gurbyz/power-wheel-card/wiki/Troubleshooting-guide) on GitHub.

 ## Features
 Features of the custom power-wheel-card: